Share:

 Propose to enter into consent orders

-Even when the other parent provides written consent as suggested above, sometimes circumstances change and the consent is subsequently withdrawn at the last moment.
-To avoid such a situation, it is advisable to have consent orders entered into which reflect the agreement about a specific trip overseas or something more generic to the effect that one parent (or both) may from time to time travel with the child outside Australia after he/she complied with specific conditions.
+Even when the other parent provides written consent as suggested above, sometimes circumstances change, and the consent is subsequently withdrawn at the last moment.
+To avoid such a situation, it is advisable to have consent orders entered into which reflect the agreement about a specific trip overseas or something more generic to the effect that one parent (or both) may from time-to-time travel with the child outside Australia after he/she complied with specific conditions.

 What travel details are provided?

-The party who is travelling with the child should provide full travel details, such as flights, accommodation and travel itineraries to the non-travelling parent.
+The party who is travelling with the child should generally provide full travel details, such as flights, accommodation and travel itineraries to the non-travelling parent.
 Reasonable notice should be also provided.

 Make up time